franzbu/EnhancedSpaces.spoon/README.md

 ### Same Window on More Than One mSpace

 By now we have covered the basics, but we have not walked over the finish line yet.
-That being said, this section is mainly for advanced users.

-This section is about having 'copies' of windows on more than one mSpace.
+That being said, this section is mainly for advanced users; it is about having 'the same window on more than one mSpace.

-If you want to unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy: Each mSpace is a representation of your windows rather than just a space containing your windows - or, in other words, an mSpace can be understood as a set of 'symbolic links' to your actual windows.
-Due to this approach you could, for instance, have two mSpaces with the same windows in different sizes and positions, which could be sensible for specific workflows where it makes sense to be switching instantly between a bigger window of one and a smaller window of another application and vice versa.
-Or you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.
+If you want to unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy.
+Each mSpace is a representation of your windows rather than just a space containing them - or, in other words, an mSpace can be understood as a set of 'symbolic links' to a subset of your open windows.
+Due to this approach you could, for instance, have two mSpaces with the same windows in different sizes and positions, or - a scenario that is more likely - you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.

-To create representations of windows, press the `ctrl` and `shift` modifiers simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, `3`.
+To make a window visible on another mSpace as well, press the `ctrl` and `shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.

 As before, the below line represents the default setup, and you do not need to add it to your `init.lua` unless you prefer a different shortcut: